 - Depending on how fans enter into your fan funnel, their specific path and the touchpoints they encounter will vary, but it will still follow the same general flow as shown in the graphic.

-I mentioned before that each stage in the funnel can have their own micro goals.
+I mentioned before that each stage in the funnel can have its own micro-goals.
 An example of a micro goal in this stage could be a social media follow so you will want to provide the appropriate content or offer to get initially into your funnel.
 For example, one way to get people into the Awareness stage is by creating videos of you covering songs by artists that potential new fans are searching for with a similar sound to your music.
-In the video, you can offer the cover song as a free download (just be weary of copyright laws regarding cover songs).
-From here, you can go about it 2 general ways:
+In the video, you can offer the cover song as a free download (just be wary of copyright laws regarding cover songs).
+From here, you can go about it in 2 general ways:

 2) More advanced: Provide the download link to the song for free on your website with no friction (meaning you’re not making them give you something in exchange).
 However, you need to have a Facebook pixel on your website so that you can tag them so you can push Facebook ads to them later.
 This is definitely a more advanced tactic that requires a larger following and a budget to be effective, but I just want to put it out there as an example of what is possible.
 From here, you can push ads to follow you on Facebook or follow up with another free download like an EP in exchange for an email address.